ArtTucker/mental_health_and_economics/README.md

 \
 **Awareness of Mental Health Coverage and Employer’s Discussion of Mental Health**
 \
 When asked about awareness of mental health coverage, 412 (41%) of respondents answered, “I am not sure.”
 Most people did not know about their workplace’s coverage for mental health conditions regardless of gender, age, company size or country-worked.
 Employers also lacked efforts to spread awareness of available resources.
 708 (71%) of respondents said their employers had not discussed mental health options.
-This perception also did not vary by an set of characteristics.
+This perception also did not vary by a set of characteristics.
 \
 \
 **Figure C**